clj-commons/tentacles/README.md

 If an API function has no options and authentication would have no uses for that particular call, the options map is not a parameter at all.
 For API calls that can do different things based on whether or not you are authenticated but authentication is not **required**, then the options map will be an optional argument.
 For API calls that require authentication to function at all, the options map is a required argument.
 Any data that is required by an API call is a positional argument to the API functions.
 The options map only ever contains authentication info and/or optional input.

 Authentication is supported by Github user authentication `:auth <username:password>` as demonstrated above, or by oauth or oauth2.
 For oauth use `:oauth-token <token>` instead of `:auth` in the options map.
-Likewise, for oauth2, include `:client-id <client_id> :client-token <client_token>` in the options map.
+Likewise, for oauth2, include `:client-id <client_id> :access-token <access_token>` in the options map.

 You can access useful information returned by the API such as current rate limits, etags, etc. by checking the response with `core/api-meta`.
 You can then use this to perform conditional requests against the API.
 If the data has not changed, the keyword `:tentacles.core/not-modified` will be returned.
 This does not consume any API call quota.
 Please be aware that conditional requests won't work if :all-pages is set to true.